Small-Cap Stocks and Their Effect on the Economy

 Small-cap stocks are shares of ownership of small businesses.
 They have a market capitalization of between $300 million and $2 billion.
 The market cap is measured by the number of shares outstanding times the price of each stock.

 On the other hand, they are also the riskiest stocks during an economic downturn.
 Smaller companies are more likely to fail in a recession.
 As a result, you should decrease your allocation of small-cap stocks when the business cycle enters the contraction phase.

-Small-Cap Versus Large-Cap and Mid-Cap
+Small-Cap Versus Large-Cap and Mid-Cap Stocks

-Mid-cap companies have a capitalization of between $1 billion to $5 billion.
+Mid-cap companies have a capitalization of between $2 billion and $10 billion.
 Mid-caps have outperformed small and large-caps over the last 10 years.
 That's because they are small enough to grow faster than large-caps during the expansion phase.
 Their size means they aren't as likely to go out of business as small-caps in a contraction phase.

 Small-cap companies have an advantage over large-cap and mid-cap stocks during the expansion phase.
 The stock price will rise along with the company's growth.
 Large-cap stocks fall out of favor during the expansion phase.
 Investors who are chasing returns see them as stodgy and boring.

-The peak phase of the business cycle is a good time to shift your allocation out of small-cap and into large-cap.
-That's because large-cap stocks will be relatively cheap.
+At that point, large-cap stocks will be relatively cheap.
 You will be glad you have them during the contraction phase.
 Even though the price of all stocks might plummet during a recession, small-caps might go out of business altogether.
 They don't have the resources to ride out an extended period of weak consumer demand.

-Some small-cap companies are well known.
 Please keep in mind that this is in no way a recommendation to buy.
 Rely on the wisdom of a financial planner before you buy any stock.
 Whether small-cap stocks fit your investment goals is always a personal decision.

+Some small-cap companies are well known.
 Here's a list of some companies you might have heard of just to give you an idea of a small-cap corporation.

 A financial planner will also tell you whether you're better off buying individual small-cap stocks or a small-cap mutual fund.